 The purpose of the Kearny Army JROTC is good citizenship.
 Cadets participate in a number of different activities and a curriculum designed to reach the goal of good citizens and maximum graduation rates.
 The cadets have fun by joining various teams: Color Guards, Honor Guards, Physical Fitness Teams, Archery Teams, and Drill Teams.
 JROTC participates in a variety of school events.

-The purpose of the Construction Tech Academy Ambassadors is to develop leadership skills and provide service-learning opportunities for all students.
+The purpose of the EID's Ambassadors is to develop leadership skills and provide service-learning opportunities for all students.
 The Ambassadors assist with functions such as open houses, industry visits, Grade Nights, College Nights, and the Senior Gala.

-The mission of the Ladies of Construction Tech Academy is to develop leadership and confidence skills in a lady student so that they can better thrive in a male dominated construction management world.
-CTA’s student population of roughly twenty five percent female and the Ladies of CTA has allowed the minority of girls to develop a sisterhood as they prepare together for college or career.
+The mission of the Ladies of EID is to develop leadership and confidence skills in a lady student so that they can better thrive in a male dominated construction management world.
+EID’s student population of roughly twenty five percent female and the Ladies of EID has allowed the minority of girls to develop a sisterhood as they prepare together for college or career.
 The Ladies also go on field trips together, welcome guest speakers from a variety of industries to address topics of concern and give back to the community through charitable acts.
 The National Association of Women in Construction (NAWIC) provides industry mentors who meet monthly with the Ladies.
-Also, NAWIC puts on MAGIC Camp, which is a weeklong free summer camp for the Ladies to work with industry professionals on a variety of industry based projects.
+Also, NAWIC puts on MAGIC Camp, which is a week long free summer camp for the Ladies to work with industry professionals on a variety of industry based projects.
 The Ladies are also mentored by the San Diego State University (SDSU) female construction and engineering students.
 The mentor network provides a seamless transition from Construction Tech Academy to SDSU to industry.